edgarfinn/React-Intermediate-Reference/README.md

 - Invalid

-  Once the input has been validated and found to be invalid (ie after a form submission)
+  Which is constantly true until the input value is valid.

 So, using the ```{field.meta.touched}``` property, you can alert users to invalid data input **before** they've tried to submit it.
 This property returns a falsy value until the user has clicked or interacted with the Field and moved focus away again (ie clicked in, and then clicked out of an input).